open-mmlab/mmfewshot/docs/en/detection/customize_config.md

 ## An example of TFA

-To help the users have a basic idea of a complete config and the modules in a modern classification system, we make brief comments on the config of TFA in coco 10 shot fine-tuning setting as the following.
+To help the users have a basic idea of a complete config and the modules in a modern detection system, we make brief comments on the config of TFA in coco 10 shot fine-tuning setting as the following.
 For more detailed usage and the corresponding alternative for each module, please refer to the API documentation.